tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 Access-Control-Allow-Methods: GET, POST
 ```

-The first line, `HTTP/1.1 200 OK`, tells us the status of the request.
+The first line, `HTTP/1.1 200 OK`, tells us the status of the request (`200`).
 (If you change the method, you'll get back a different status code.)

 {% include random_ad.html %}